KimutaiPeter/Tumor-detector/README.md

 ## Overview

 This repository contains the code and resources for a computer vision model designed to assist in the detection of cancerous cells from medical images.
-The project utilizes deep learning techniques to provide accurate and efficient diagnostic support, complete with an intuitive user interface for deployment.
+The project utilizes logistic regression to provide accurate and efficient diagnostic support, complete with an intuitive user interface for deployment.

-## Features
+## Dataset

-- **Deep Learning Model:** A convolutional neural network (CNN) trained on medical images for cancer detection.
-- **Data Augmentation:** Techniques to enhance model generalization across diverse datasets.
-- **Interpretability:** Gradient-weighted Class Activation Mapping (Grad-CAM) for visual explanations of the model’s predictions.
-- **User Interface:** A web-based application for easy deployment and interaction with the model.
+The dataset consists of MRI images of brain tumors, categorized into four classes:

+- No Tumor
+- Pituitary Tumor
+- Glioma Tumor
+- Meningioma Tumor

 ## Installation